Existence of Noise Induced Order, a Computer Aided Proof: Introduction

-{ \bf Plan of the paper.} The techniques leading to the proof of Theorems \ref{theo:final} and \ref{theo:final2} are explained in a sequence of settings of decreasing generality where the needed assumptions on the system are listed (see Settings \ref{set1}, \ref{set2}, \ref{seee}).
-In Section \ref{map} we describe the system under study and we introduce the technique we use for the approximation of the transfer operator.
-In Section~\ref{firstalgo} we describe how to find a bound on the approximation error for the computation of the stationary measure.
+{ \textbf{Plan of the paper.}} In Section \ref{map} we describe the systems under study and we introduce the technique we use for the approximation of the transfer operator.
+The techniques leading to the proof of Theorems \ref{theo:final} are explained in a sequence of settings of decreasing generality where the needed assumptions on the system are listed (see Settings \ref{set1}, \ref{set2}).
+In Section~\ref{firstalgo} we describe how to find an explicit bound on the approximation error for the computation of the stationary measure.
 In Subsection \ref{post} we describe an efficient procedure which exploits information coming from a coarse knowledge of the stationary measure in a bootstrap argument.
-This procedure uses several technical lemmas estimating the variation of certain densities and the norms of certain operators; such lemmas are listed in Section \ref{sec3} and proved in Section \ref{appendix} to make reading easier.
+This procedure uses several technical lemmas estimating the variation of certain densities and the norms of certain operators; such lemmas are listed in Section \ref {sec3} and proved in Section \ref{appendix} to make reading easier.
 In Section \ref{coarsefine} we show an efficient procedure (which is used in the main algorithm) for the estimation of the rate of contraction of a finite rank transfer operator, when applied to zero average measures.
 This is a quantitative measure of the rate of convergence to equilibrium of the system which is involved in the quantitative estimate of its stability under perturbation.
 This is important in the estimation of the approximation error.
 In Section \ref{Lyap} we show the estimates needed to compute the Lyapunov exponent of the system once we know the stationary measure.
 In Section \ref{compresults} we apply all these techniques to the system described in Section \ref{map}, showing the results of our computer aided estimates, and proving the existence of noise induced order (and in particular, Theorem \ref{theo:final}).
-In Section \ref{sec7} we consider the stability of the stationary measure to changes in the system's parameters, proving Theorem \ref{theo:final2}.
-In Section \ref{toy} we show a very simple model where a kind of noise induced order appears, which can be useful to understand the nature of the phenomenon.
-In the toy model, Noise Induced Order arises since the system without noise concentrates the orbits in a region where the dynamics is expansive; the appearance of the noise forces the system to explore other regions where a strong contractive dynamics prevail, making the Lyapunov exponent to suddenly decrease.
+In Section \ref{sec7} we consider the stability of the stationary measure to changes in the system's parameters and of the Lyapunov exponent on changes of the noise amplitude proving the H \H{o}lder continuity.
 Section \ref{sec:rds} contains some definitions and generalities about Random Dynamical Systems we include for completeness and to justify the correctness of the notion of Lyapunov exponent which is estimated in the paper.

 \paragraph{Aknowledgements.}